blackdwarf/cli/Documentation/specs/canonical.md

 # Overview

+This document outlines the End-to-End canonical scenarios for the CLI tooling.
+The scenarios outline the proposed steps that the

 The scenarios are all grouped around the major activity that the developer is expected to do.
 Each scenario has the following components:

 * A description of the scenario, from the perspective of the developer